stone-zeng/stone-zeng.site/_posts/2019-10-03-exact-diagonalization.md

 `interactionPart[]` returns a list of rules like `{i, j} -> value`.
 They are taken by `SparseArray[]` to construct the matrix then.

-The `kineticPart[]` (i.e. hopping term), however, is much more comlicated and need some explanation:
+The `kineticPart[]` (i.e. hopping term), however, is much more complicated and need some explanation:

 ```wl
 {% raw %}kineticPart[basis_, positionMap_, basisNumRange_] :=